Counties 2 Hertfordshire: Teams for 2025–26

 This was the first season with the league containing only Hertfordshire RFU clubs.

-Departing were Hampstead (champions), Wasps FC (runners up), Saracens Amatuers (3rd) and UCS Old Boys (5th) all promoted to Counties 1 Middlesex.
+Departing were Hampstead (champions), Wasps FC (runners up), Saracens Amateurs (3rd) and UCS Old Boys (5th) all promoted to Counties 1 Middlesex.

 Also leaving on a level transfer to Counties 2 Middlesex were Harrow (4th), Enfield Ignatians (7th), Barnet Elizabethans (10th) and Old Millhillians (11th).

 Old Albanian III were originally due to participate in the league but withdrew before the season began.